simonsdave/clair-cicd/README.md

 ### Getting Started

-To get started with using ```clair-cicd``` to assess vulnerabilities, a service engineer inserts a single line of code into a service's CI script.
+To get started with using ```clair-cicd``` to assess risk, a service engineer inserts a single line of code into a service's CI script which runs the shell script ```assess-image-risk.sh```.
-Part of the CI script's responsibility is to build
+Part of the CI script's responsibility is to build the docker image
 ```username/repo:tag``` and then push ```username/repo:tag```
 to a docker registry.
 The single line of ```clair-cicd``` code should appear after
 ```username/repo:tag``` is built but
 before ```username/repo:tag``` is pushed to a docker registry.

 In this simple case, ```assess-image-risk.sh``` returns a zero exit status if ```username/repo:tag``` contains no known vulnerabilities above a medium severity.
-If ```username/repo:tag``` contains any known vulnerabilities with a severity higher than medium ```assess-image-risk.sh``` returns a non-zero exit status and the build should fail immediately ie. the build should fail before ```username/repo:tag``` is pushed to a docker registry.
+If ```username/repo:tag``` contains any known vulnerabilities with a severity higher than medium ```assess-image-risk.sh``` returns a non-zero exit status and the build fails immediately ie. the build should fail before ```username/repo:tag``` is pushed to a docker registry.